Poles in Chicago: History

 A number of Poles contributed to the history of the city together with Captain Napieralski, a veteran of Cross Mountain during the November Uprising.
 Along with him came other early Polish settlers such as Major Louis Chlopicki, the nephew of General Józef Chłopicki who had been the leader of the same insurrection.
-Not to mention certain A. Panakaske (Panakaski) who resided in the second ward in the 1830s as well as J. Zoliski who lived in the sixth ward with records of both men having cast their ballots for William B. Ogden in the 1837 mayoral race in Chicago.
+Not to mention a certain A. Panakaske (Panakaski) who resided in the second ward in the 1830s as well as J. Zoliski who lived in the sixth ward with records of both men having cast their ballots for William B. Ogden in the 1837 mayoral race in Chicago.

 Distribution

 According to Dominic Pacyga, most of the Poles who first came to Chicago settled in five distinct parts of the city.
 The first of those Polish Patches, as they were colloquially referred to, was located on the Near Northwest Side.
-Centering on the Polish Triangle at the intersection of Milwaukee and Ashland avenues with Division street it later became known as Polish Downtown.
+Centered on the Polish Triangle at the intersection of Milwaukee and Ashland Avenues with Division Street, it later became known as Polish Downtown.
 The second large settlement, developed in Pilsen on the west side near 18th street and Ashland avenue.
 Poles established two separate enclaves in the Stock Yard district, one in Bridgeport, the other in the Back of the Yards near 47th street and Ashland avenue.
 Another Polish neighborhood developed in the area around the massive Illinois Steel works in South Chicago in the area colloquially referred to as "the Bush".

-Polish communities in Chicago were often founded and organized around parishes mostly by peasant immigrants who named their neighbourhoods after them, like Bronislawowo, named after St. Bronislava.* Sometimes the neighbourhoods are contiguous so its difficult to say precisely where one ends and one begins, as in the case of 'Stanislawowo' by the church of St. Stanislaus Kostka and 'Trojcowo' by Holy Trinity Polish Mission in the former area of Polish Downtown.

 Initial historical Polish patches

-St. John Cantius Roman Catholic Church, one of Chicago's 'Polish Cathedrals'.

-In Polish the ending 'owo' in e.g., Bronislawowo functions similar to English 'ville' in Johnsville or 'ton' in Charleston.
-When added to a name of a saint, it indicates a Polish sounding town or a village.
-This is a colloquial phenomenon, not present in educated Polish; however, it persists in the names of different Polish areas of Chicago.